New York Life Insurance Company has partnered with another very familiar name seniors are well aware of: AARP.

 AARP New York Life Guaranteed Acceptance Life Insurance

-This product has no medical exam or health questions, and your acceptance is guaranteed.
-Of course, rates will be higher than for permanent whole life insurance.
+The AARP guaranteed acceptance life insurance product has no medical exam or health questions, and your acceptance is guaranteed.
+Of course, rates will be higher than forpermanent whole life insurance.

 AARP New York Life Rider Benefits